 - Now using your hands, mix everything well and crunch the onion slices using your fingers to break them down (This is a very important step for the onions to cook well)

 - Cover the pot with the lid and place pot on stove on low heat.
 Cook on low heat for 10 mins.

 - Now open the pot and stir well to make sure the chicken pieces are not sticking to the pot.
 Again cover and cook on low for 20 mins stirring occasionally.

 - Open and check if the chicken pieces and the potatoes are cooked and soft.
 Turn heat off.

 - Following same instructions as above adding all ingredients to the instant pot insert pot and close the lid.
 Turn vent to sealing position and press 'pressure cook' button.
 Set time for 10 mins (you may have to press + or - to change time to 10 mins; If you are using only boneless chicken pieces, pressure cook only for 8 mins).
-After pressure cooking is done, let steam release naturally (i.e. till the valve goes down) and then open the pot.
+After pressure cooking is done, do quick steam release and then open the pot.
 If you do not release pressure soon, the chicken pieces might get overcooked.

 2. if you are using boneless chicken pieces, keep them as large pieces and set pressure cook time for 10 mins instead of 15 mins.

 2. If you don't like to have whole spices in your curry, you can tie them in a soft muslin cloth and add to the pot.
 That way you can easily take them out while serving.

 3.You could try substituting coconut chips for fresh coconut slices.
 I have not tried them but my guess is they should work ok.